wildpeaches/wildpeaches/src/_content/posts/2020-11-23-of-sailing-ships-velociraptors-and-walking-on-the-moon .md

 ---
-title: Of sailing ships, velociraptors, and walking on the Moon
+title: Of Sailing Ships, Velociraptors, and Walking on the Moon
-subtitle: Catamaran parameters in SMath Studio
+subtitle: Catamaran Parameters in SMath Studio
 author: John Peach
 tags: [math]
 keywords: [hull design, units]